gjanesch/Card-Webscraping-and-Analysis/Report.md

     ranked_names = sorted(SDA_counts, key=SDA_counts.get, reverse=True)

-It was discovered that there were 3,923 unique attack names, of which 658 appeared at least twice and all appearances had the same description.
-It is likely that at least some of those 658 are from reprints of older cards, but this is not easily testable.
-The 10 most frequent of these, with descriptions:
+It was discovered that there were 3,923 unique attack names, of which 765 appeared at least twice and all appearances had the same description.
+It is likely that at least some of those 765 are from reprints of older cards, but this is not easily testable.
+The 11 most frequent of these (there's a tie for 10th place), with descriptions:

 | Attack Name | Count |             Description |
 | ----------- | ----: | ----------------------- |